swathiganne/swc/README.md

-Created this Repository for the software carpentary workshop
+Created this Repository for the software carpentary workshop.